 In 1953 Knapp discovered the remarkable luminescent qualities of jewellery enamel while attempting to fix a girlfriend’s broach that she had broken after secretly borrowing it from her father’s collection.
 He immediately began experimenting on sheets of copper, and before long was producing enormous panels of up to ten feet long.
 There was a tremendous building boom at this time both in Europe and America and Knapp envisaged buildings throughout cities being clad with vibrant enamel exteriors.
-In 1957 he adapted his technique to suit steel which was stronger than copper and this important development was celebrated in an exhibition at Pierre Matisse Gallery in New York the same year.
-In 1958 he received his first chance to realise his dream when he was commissioned to create seventeen large murals for Heathow Airport.
-Many other major commissions followed, including an enamel mural for the lobby of the Seagram Building in New York, and the Alexander Corporation, New Jersey, in 1960 which was the largest mural ever created, measuring 200 x 50 feet.
+In 1957 he adapted his technique to suit steel which was stronger than copper and the earliest accomplished examples of this important development were shown in an exhibition at Pierre Matisse Gallery in New York the same year.
+In 1958 he received his first chance to realise his dream when he was commissioned to create seventeen large murals for Heathrow Airport.
+Many other major commissions followed, including an enamel mural for the Seagram Building in New York, and the Alexander Corporation, New Jersey, in 1960 which was the largest mural ever created, measuring 200 x 50 feet.
 Knapp created these large-scale works with the vision that they would transform the meaning of the architecture and buildings they adorned.
 By the 1960’s Knapp had achieved international acclaim and exhibited extensively throughout the world.

-Major one-man exhibitions: Tooth Gallery, London; Hanover Gallery, London; Pierre Matisse Gallery, New York; Prima Lissone Gallery, Milan; Bienale, Amsterdam; Harttor Gallery, Germany; Rutland Gallery, London; Crane Kalman Gallery, London; Art Expo, New York; Gallerie Gunther Fanke, Munich; Galerie de Arte Contemporaneo, Caracas; Gallerie D’Eent, Amsterdam.
+One-man exhibitions include: Tooth Gallery, London; Hanover Gallery, London; Pierre Matisse Gallery, New York; Prima Lissone Gallery, Milan; Bienale, Amsterdam; Harttor Gallery, Germany; Rutland Gallery, London; Kalman Gallery, London; Art Expo, New York; Gallerie Gunther Fanke, Munich; Galerie de Arte Contemporaneo, Caracas; Galerie D’Eent, Amsterdam.

 Major public commissions: C.I.N.
-Bulding, Paris; Synagogue, Ontario, Canada; Columbia University, Lod Airport, Israel; Freiburg University; Alexander’s Valley Stream, U.S.A.; Safa Park, Dubai; Mondrian Hotel, Hollywood, U.S.A.; London Transit Building, Heathrow, London; University of Brunswick, Queens College, New-York; Columbia University; Seagram Building, New York; Shell Building, London; St Anne’s College, Oxford.
+Bulding, Paris; Synagogue, Ontario, Canada; Columbia University, Lod Airport, Israel; Freiburg University; Alexander’s Valley Stream, USA; Safa Park, Dubai; Mondrian Hotel, Hollywood, USA; Heathrow, London; University of Brunswick, Queens College, New-York; Columbia University; Seagram Building, New York; Shell Building, London; St Anne’s College, Oxford.

-The artist’s work is represented in numerous major museums of modern art, including: Museum of Fine Art, Dallas; Museum of Modern Art, New York; The Tate Gallery, London; Museum of Fine Arts, Boston; Hall of Fame Museum, Mexico City; Breda Museum; Katowice Museum, Poland; Royal Palace, Rabat; The Art Center, Milwaukee; San Jose Museum of Arts, U.S.A.; Holocaust Museum, Melbourne; Neue Gallerie De Stadt, Linz; Stedelijk Museum, Amsterdam; Royal College of Arts, London; Vatican Museum, Rome; Museo Nacional de Bellas Artes, Buenos Aires.
+The artist’s work is represented in numerous major museums of modern art, including: Museum of Fine Art, Dallas; Museum of Modern Art, New York; The Tate Gallery, London; Museum of Fine Arts, Boston; Hall of Fame Museum, Mexico City; Breda Museum; Katowice Museum, Poland; Royal Palace, Rabat; The Art Center, Milwaukee; San Jose Museum of Arts, U.S.A.; Holocaust Museum, Melbourne; Neue Gallerie De Stadt, Linz; Stedelijk Museum, Amsterdam; Victoria & Albert Museum, London; Vatican Museum, Rome; Museo Nacional de Bellas Artes, Buenos Aires.